Business - Associate in Applied Science (AAS) (1516)

 When you submit your application, please include program code 1516 which is specific to this Business Studies Program.
 Using this code ensures you apply to the correct program.

 We are here to answer your questions about the program, transferring or HACC in general.
-Please contact Jason Nielsen, interim department chair, or an admissions counselor You may also request more information online.
+Please contact Steve Lustig, the business studies department chair, or an admissions counselor You may also request more information online.